ryan-l-robinson/theology.ryanrobinson.ca/content/posts/2015/game-of-thrones-season-5.md

 author: Ryan Robinson
 description: "Game of Thrones season 5 had some good things to say about the status quo, breaking down walls, and the dangers of merging church and state."
 tags:
   - Movies and TV
+  - Church
+  - Politics
 ---

-I recently caught up on this past season (5) of *Game of Thrones*.
+I recently caught up on this past season (5) of _Game of Thrones_.
 There were a few big themes I did enjoy that made this the most interesting season to me so far.
 Spoilers will follow.

 ## Protect the Status Quo?